apache/mxnet/docs/get_started/centos_setup.md

 	cd ..
 ```
 ### Install CUDA for GPU
+Note: Setting up CUDA is optional for MXNet.
+If you do not have a GPU machine (or if you want to train with CPU), you can skip this section and proceed with installation of OpenCV.

 If you plan to build with GPU, you need to set up the environment for CUDA and CUDNN.

 First, download and install [CUDA 8 toolkit](https://developer.nvidia.com/cuda-toolkit).